Thank you!

 About Hélène,

-Before becoming a therapist, Hélène spent years in the corporate world in sales and marketingroles at Fortune 500 companies and ran her own life coaching business.
-She holds a BA fromDuke University, an MBA from Washington University in St. Louis, and a coaching certification from The Institute for Professional Excellence in Coaching.
+I hold a master's in counseling from The Family Institute at Northwestern University, a BA from Duke University, an MBA from Washington University in St. Louis, and a coaching certification from the Institute for Professional Excellence in Coaching.

 Contact